What Are Medicare Supplement Insurance Plans in New Hampshire?

 New Hampshire residents looking for a Medicare Supplement Insurance plan need to first look at their specific coverage needs to determine what Medigap plan to consider.

 Most Popular Medicare Supplement Insurance Plans in New Hampshire

-As reported by AHIP, among those who selected a Medigap policy, nearly one-half (47.3%) choose Plan F, 23.9% choose Plan N and 12.8% choose Plan J. Below is the breakdown of the number of New Hampshire enrollees by Medigap plan type.
+As reported by AHIP, 98,823 New Hampshire beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of New Hampshire enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your New Hampshire Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to help you with prescription drug costs or consider a Medicare Advantage plan, which typically includes prescription drug coverage and may also include other benefits, such as dental, vision, hearing and gym memberships.